After Brunch 2012: Grape Escape Wine Tours

-Before I continue, a confession: I am a red wine drinker and I have had a pretty difficult time truthfully professing a love of Ontario wines.
-I often find them to taste young and grassy leading me to avoid them on most wine lists.
+Before I continue, a confession: We are both red wine drinkers who have had a pretty difficult time truthfully professing a love of Ontario wines.
+We often find them to taste young and grassy leading us to avoid them on most wine lists.
 NOTL: Mission Accomplished.
-This trip really gave me the opportunity to try a variety of wines and I now have a new found confidence in our homegrown vino.
+This trip really gave us the opportunity to try a variety of wines and we now have a new found confidence in our homegrown vino.

 My favourite wine taste on the tour?
 I would have to say the Cabernet Franc Ice Wine from Jackson-Triggs for a nice finish on a meal.
-I also picked up their gold label Merlot which you can’t get at the LCBO – I was taken by surprise by this one – I don’t usually go for Merlots.
-I also loved the Cabernet Sauvignon Reserve from Rief for a steak dinner.
+We also picked up their gold label Merlot which you can’t get at the LCBO – we were taken by surprise by this one – we don’t usually go for Merlots.
+We also loved the Cabernet Sauvignon Reserve from Rief for a steak dinner.

 Thank you to Grape Escape Wine Tours for an amazing time!

 If you’re wanting to visit some of the wines further away from the main town or biking is not for you, a bus tour is the way to go.
-I’ve heard great things about Niagara Vintage Wine Tours.
-Unfortunately, I waited too long and they booked up and we weren’t able to take a tour with them as well.
+We’ve heard great things about Niagara Vintage Wine Tours.
+Unfortunately, we waited too long and they booked up and we weren’t able to take a tour with them as well.
 So make sure you book early!